Internetworking: Emergence 1985-1988

-The surge in installations of LANs by corporations that began in 1983 transformed a “weed-like” phenomenon swelling departmental budgets into a corporate-wide strategic opportunity filled with the promise of competitive advantage.
-To leverage the full capability of LANs, however, meant that corporations had to connect all their computers to LANs and then interconnect all their LANs into one all-encompassing enterprise network.
-Entering 1987, the promise of enterprise networks remained just that: promising visions but hardly viable capital investments.
+By 1985, the surge of local area network (LAN) installations by corporations was transforming the “weed-like” phenomenon swelling departmental budgets into corporate reorganizations creating IT departments promising strategic opportunities and competitive advantage.
+To leverage the full capability of LANs first meant that corporations had to connect all their computers to LANs and then interconnect all their LANs into all-encompassing enterprise networks.
+Entering 1987, the promise of enterprise networks remained just that: a promising vision, not a viable capital investment.
 But by the end of 1988, most of the issues had been resolved and the emergence of the third wave of computer communications – Internetworking – was underway.

-The first public demonstration of how interconnecting LANs would revolutionize business was the MAP demonstration at NCC in July 1984.
-While successful, the participants also realized just how much more there was to do.
+An early public demonstration of how interconnecting LANs would revolutionize business was the MAP demonstration at NCC in July 1984.
+While successful, the participants also realized just how much more remained to be done.
 A more ambitious demonstration of both the transport and network layers of the MAP and TOP OSI protocol stacks was scheduled for the Autofact trade show in 1985.
 Again much was learned and new goals were set that would culminate in another public demonstration in June 1988 at the Enterprise Networking Event.

-Beginning as early as 1983, entrepreneurs were eyeing the interconnection of LANs as a virgin market opportunity.
+Beginning as early as 1983, entrepreneurs were eyeing the interconnection of LANs as an attractive market opportunity.
 Venture capitalists, flush with money, readily agreed.
-The first products of internetworking were limited in functionality, needing the network layer protocols to truly provide transparent interconnection.
-By the end of 1988, the eventual dominant firms of Internetworking – cisco and Wellfleet – had begun shipping product and hundreds of competitors had entered the market.
+The first products of internetworking were limited in functionality, needing the Network Layer protocols to truly provide transparent interconnection.
+By the end of 1988, the eventual dominant firms of Internetworking – cisco Systems and Wellfleet – had already begun shipping products and dozens of others had entered the market.

-The need of corporations to interconnect their computers also drove consolidation in the Data Communications and Networking markets.
-By the end of 1988 only Codex of all the firms observed in this history will escape transformation, mostly because they had continued to marginalize their market presence.
+The need of corporations to interconnect their computers into ever-expanding and inclusive networks left unmistakable consequences on the evolution of the Data Communications and Networking markets.
+By the end of 1988, no firm observed in this history escaped transformation, as they struggled to succeed and even to survive.